zhouyl/flowblade/docs/components/buttons/button-group.md

 | `orientation` | `string` | `'horizontal'` | Orientation: `horizontal`, `vertical` |
 | `attached` | `boolean` | `true` | Connect buttons (no gap) |
 | `spacing` | `string` | `null` | Spacing (only when `attached=false`)：`xs`, `sm`, `md`, `lg` |

+### Style Props

+ButtonGroup supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Horizontal Layout